From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Details omitted from Section

+We now discuss extending our axiomatization to arbitrary values of $n$ in a way that, again, describes the class of QA pooling operators.
 Just as we fixed a two-outcome forecast domain $\mathcal{D}$ in Section~\ref{sec:axiomatization}, we now fix an $n$-outcome forecast domain $\mathcal{D}$ for any $n \ge 2$.
 Our definition of weighted forecasts remains the same (except that now $\prb(\Pi)$ is a vector).
 Our definition of quasi-arithmetic pooling, however, needs to change to make $\vect{g}$ vector-valued.
 This raises the question: what is the analogue of ``increasing" for vector-valued functions?
 It turns out that the relevant notion for us is \emph{cyclical monotonicity}, introduced by Rockafellar \cite{roc70_paper} (see also \cite[\S27]{roc70_book}).
 We will define this notion shortly, but first we give the definition of quasi-arithmetic pooling with arbitrary weights (analogous to Definition~\ref{def:qa_ax_n2}) for this setting.
-Throughout this appendix, we will use the notation $H_n(c) := \{\vect{x} \in \RR^n: \sum_i x_i = c\}$.
+Throughout this section, we will use the notation $H_n(c) := \{\vect{x} \in \RR^n: \sum_i x_i = c\}$.
 Recall from Remark~\ref{remark:mod_T1n} that the range of the gradient of a function defined on $\mathcal{D}$ is a subset of $H_n(0)$.

 \begin{defin}[Quasi-arithmetic pooling with arbitrary weights] Given a continuous, strictly cyclically monotone vector-valued function $\vect{g}: \mathcal{D} \to H_n(0)$ whose range is a convex set, and weighted forecasts $\Pi_1 = (\vect{p}_1, w_1), \dots, \Pi_m = (\vect{p}_m, w_m)$, define the \emph{quasi-arithmetic pool} of $\Pi_1, \dots, \Pi_m$ with respect to $\vect{g}$ as